nrfconnect/sdk-nrf/samples/wifi/sta/README.rst

 Configuration options
 =====================

-The following application-specific Kconfig option is used in this sample (located in :file:`samples/wifi/sta/Kconfig`):
+The following sample-specific Kconfig option is used in this sample (located in :file:`samples/wifi/sta/Kconfig`):

 .. _CONFIG_NRF700X_QSPI_ENCRYPTION_KEY: